- 4: 30 pm

 Directions

-You cycle through the center of Böhlen past the Schwemmteich pond and leave the village behind.
-The route continues to Leipnitz, from where you head northeast via Papsdorf, Dürreweitzschen, Zschoppach, and Ablaß to Querbitzsch.
+You cycle through the center of Böhlen, past the millpond, and leave the town behind.
+The route continues to Leipnitz, from where you head northeast via Papsdorf, Dürrweitzschen, Zschoppach, and Ablaß to Querbitzsch.

 Via Börtewitz, you reach the geotop at Silbersee and then pass the Frieden opencast mine at the clay pit before heading to Kemmlitz.
 At the end of the village, turn left, follow the country road briefly, and after a few hundred meters, keep right to pass Wachberg and reach Glossen.